 Many Hoist Operators use a Throat microphone to avoid wind noise.
 Vowels are produced in the mouth, and a throat microphone will never produce the same wideband speech as a ordinary boom microphone.

 Depending on operations iriComm 3.0 can be fitted with our standard High Quality Microphone or it can be connected to the original GENTEX boom with either GENTEX original Acousticom.
 IWCS can fit an even better wind protected microphone if required.

 Rescue Swimmer / DOC

 For any Rescue Swimmer iriComm 3.0 is hard to avoid.
 Especially designed and developed for this purpose, iriComm 3.0 is the perfect choice.

-Now a Rescue Swimmer can hear everything communicated in the helicopter, as long as he wear his helmet.
-Standing on a vessel, the rescue Swimmer would normally take off his helmet being able to speak with the on-board crew ( patients ).
-Not anymore. iriComm 3.0 has the optional PLUS package where a Hear-Through function is allowing the user to keep wearing his helmet, and now being able to hear the people in fornt of him.
-While using this feauture the external radio isn’t cut off, but just reduced by 24dB which allow the user to follow the communication in the helicopter without being distracted when talking to on-board crew.
+Now a Rescue Swimmer can hear everything communicated in the helicopter, as long as he wears his helmet.
+Standing on a vessel, the rescue Swimmer would normally take off his helmet to be able to speak with the on-board crew ( patients ).
+Not anymore. iriComm 3.0 has an optional PLUS package where a Hear-Through function allows the user to keep wearing his helmet, while still being able to hear the people in front of him.
+While using this feature the external radio isn’t cut off, but just reduced by 24dB.
+Allowing the user to follow the communication in the helicopter without being distracted when talking to the on-board crew.

-The major issue working in Tactical Operations from helicopters is speaking with the head (microphone) outside the cabin while flying at speeds exceeding 120 knots.
+The major issue working in Tactical Operations from a helicopter is speaking with your head (microphone) outside the cabin while flying at speeds exceeding 120 knots.
 There is a big difference between loud noise and wind noise and therefore iriComm 3.0 can be connected to various versions of microphones for optimizing the output according to the use.